 Nick Davies

-Director of the Centre for Digital Trade and Innovation and Innovation Lead at HMRC.
+Director, International Centre for Digital Trade and Innovation and former Innovation Lead, HMRC.

 Our Impact